 - 1. Proof of an Arkansas EMT-B or EMT-A license. - 2.
 Documentation of completion or initiation of the Hepatitis series.
-Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester. - 3.
-Proof of a current tuberculin skin test (TST) or a negative chest x-ray if the skin test is positive prior to clinical. - 4.
-Proof of a current Tetanus immunization. - 5.
+Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester. - Proof of a current tuberculin skin test (TST) or a negative chest x-ray if the skin test is positive prior to clinical.

+- 4. Proof of a current Tetanus immunization. - 5.
 Proof of a current American Heart Association BLS certification. - 6.
-Sign waivers, handbook, and required forms as provided by program director.
+Sign waivers, handbook, and required forms as provided by program director. - 7.
+Students completing clinical in Fall and Spring Semester Health Science courses are required to provide documentation of current influenza vaccination.
+Summer Semester Health Science courses do not require the influenza vaccine.